Larry Teng

 Larry Teng (born June 12, 1977) is an American television director and producer.
+He is known for his work on Medium, Graceland, Supergirl, Animal Kingdom, Nancy Drew, NCIS: Hawai'i, Walker: Independence and Criminal Minds.

 Education

 In 1999, Teng graduated with a degree in film from Ithaca College.

 Career

 Teng has directed and produced for the television series Medium from 2007 to the series end in 2011.
 He also served as music and post-production supervisor on Ed.
 His other television directing credits include Hawaii Five-0, Warehouse 13, Person of Interest, Criminal Minds, Supergirl, Common Law, NCIS: Los Angeles, and Elementary.
 More recently, he signed an overall deal with CBS Studios.
 He directed the CW pilot of Walker: Independence for CBS Studios.